NesterovSU/Selenium-first-test/README.md

 # Selenium-first-test
 Web-page funcional test by Java, Selenium and Junit5

-Used Data Driven Test and Page Object patterns Contains allure reports
+Used Data Driven Test and Page Object patterns.
+Contains allure reports